 Scoliosis is a curvature of the spine to either side of the body.
-The curve can resemble a “C” or a “S.” This condition’s cause often is unknown, and treatment typically is unneeded.
+The curve can resemble a “C” or an “S.” This condition’s cause is often unknown and treatment is typically not needed.
 Care options depend on the patient’s age and the condition’s severity.
-Adolescents whose bones still are growing may benefit from use of a brace to prevent the curve from becoming more acute.
+Adolescents whose bones are still growing may benefit from the use of a brace to prevent the curve from becoming more acute.
 Surgery for adolescents aims at preventing later disfigurement and restriction of the heart and lungs.
 Surgeons will try to reduce curving and may opt for fusing vertebrae.
 Adult patients may experience discomfort.
-This usually is addressed with exercise, physical therapy and anti-inflammatory medicine.
+This is usually addressed with exercise, physical therapy and anti-inflammatory medicine.
 If surgery is needed, the doctors will try to realign the spine, which may require removing vertebrae, and may fuse vertebrae.

 The spine has vertebrae stacked atop one another.
 Sandwiched between each vertebra is a cushion – a disk of cartilage.
 These disks serve as shock absorbers.
 Each disk has a soft interior and firm exterior.
 Herniation occurs when the soft interior pushes through the firm exterior.
 This can irritate nerves in the spinal canal.
 That can result in pain, numbness and weakness in various body parts.
 Often, herniation occurs when disks lose flexibility from degeneration due to aging.
 As this happens, disks tend to tear or rupture.
 Fortunately, the overwhelming majority – 90 percent – of herniated discs do not require surgery.
 Instead, rest, physical therapy, over-the-counter pain medicine and alternate use of cold packs and heat are all that’s needed.
 If required, surgical options may include fusing vertebrae, laminectomy to enlarge the spinal canal or microdiskectomy to relieve pressure on an affected nerve.